 301 Advanced Microcomputer Systems with Spreadsheet Applications.
 (3) This course covers advanced spreadsheet techniques including microprogramming.
 Also covered are on-line information systems, package installation, and other advanced application techniques.
 Credit cannot be given for both CS 301 and CS 302.
 Prerequisite: CS 101 or 203.

 302 Spreadsheet and Database Applications.
 (3) Covers both spreadsheet and database applications from a business perspective.
 Emphasis will be placed on working with formulas, formatting, charting, query construction, form generation, report generation, and the integration of these applications.
-Cannot be applied towards the computer science major.
+Cannot be applied towards the Computer Science major.
 Credit cannot be given for both CS 301 and CS 302.
 Credit cannot be given for both CS 483 and CS 302.
 Prerequisite: CS 101 or equivalent.

-320 (formerly CS 440) Ethical, Social and Legal Issues in the Digital World.
+320 (Formerly CS 440) Ethical, Social and Legal Issues in the Digital World.
 (3) (Global Issues) Study of challenges and implications of computer technology for users and IT professionals.
-Topics include global perspectives on ethical, social and legal issues in software quality, freedom of expression, privacy, intellectual property, hacking, and computer crime.
+Topics include global perspectives on ethical, social, and legal issues in software quality, freedom of expression, privacy, intellectual property, hacking, and computer crime.
 BGS online writing course.
 Prerequisite: junior standing.

 380 Survey of Programming Languages.
 (3) Comparative study of programming languages.
 Applications and features of common languages in terms of data definitions, structures, storage.
 Language implementations of common algorithms.
 Prerequisite: CS 214 or 230.

 395 Computer Privacy and Security.
 (3) Methods of protecting data in computer and communications systems from unauthorized disclosure or modification while maintaining availability for authorized users.
 Modern cryptographic methods: symmetric and public key cryptography, message digests, digital signature and certificates.
 Secure protocols: firewalls, VPNs and IDS.
-Prerequisite: CS 214 or consent of department.
+Prerequisite: CS 214 or consent of School.

 400 Computer Organization II.
-(3) Computer systems analysis and design, interconnection structures, memory, input/output processors, machine instruction sets, microprogramming, CPU structures, control units, parallel processing, computer architectures and systems.
+(3) Computer systems analysis and design, interconnection structures, memory, input/output processors, machine instructions sets, microprogramming, CPU structures, control units, parallel processing, computer architectures and systems.
 Prerequisites: CS 214 and 310.

 410 Operating Systems.
 (3) Overview of the concepts/ theory of operating systems with emphasis on process management, memory management, file management, scheduling, device management, and synchronization.
-Prerequisites: CS 310 and 350.
+Prerequisites: CS 310 and 250.

 415 E-Commerce Systems Development.
 (3) Tools and technologies related to electronic commerce system development will be covered.
 Emphasis will be placed on developing the infrastructure and exploring the emerging technical issues in support of E-Commerce.
-Prerequisite: CS 350.
+Prerequisite: CS 250.

 420 Computer Communication and Networks.
 (3) Survey of the operational features of telecommunications systems, computer networks, and distributed-processing systems.
 Considerations for the design of real-time systems.
 Credit cannot be given for both CS 420 and (CS 484 or IS 324).
-Cannot be applied toward the network technologies major.
+Cannot be applied toward the Network Technologies major.
 Prerequisite: CS 351.

 465 Computer Graphics.
 (3) Introduction to computer-generation of graphs and pictures, using both character and pixel graphics methods, in two and three dimensions.
 Animation techniques, CAD methods.
 Computer lab projects.
 Prerequisite: CS 351.

 483 Microcomputer Systems with Database Applications.
-(3) Concepts and design of commercial computer and telecommunications networks.
-Course is designed for nonmajors, especially those who will manage or operate networks in a business environment.
-Cannot be applied to the computer science major.
+(3) Covers command language, programming logic, and applications of database systems for the non-Computer Science major.
+Cannot be applied to the Computer Science major.
 Credit cannot be given for both CS 483 and (CS 302 or CS 470 or IS 342).
-Prerequisite: CS 101.
+Prerequisite: CS 101 or 114.

 492 Software Engineering II.
 (3) This course is a continuation of CS 491.
 This course will cover the project management, implementation, testing, and maintenance of a large software system.
 Emphasis will be on teamwork and industrial standards for software development.
-Writing Instruction in the Discipline (WID) course.
+Writing Instruction in the Disciplines (WID) course.
 Prerequisite: CS 491.